64th Filmfare Awards South

 The 64th Filmfare Awards South ceremony honoring the winners and nominees of the best of South Indian cinema in 2016 is an event that was held on 17 June 2017 at Novotel and HICC Complex in Hyderabad.
 The nominations for all the main awards were declared on 8 June 2017.

 List of winners and nominees

 Main awards

-Winners are listed first, highlighted in boldface.
+The winners are listed first, highlighted in boldface.